RhetTbull/osxphotos/README.md

 {strip}                  Use in form '{strip,TEMPLATE}'; strips whitespace
                          from begining and end of rendered TEMPLATE value(s).
+{format}                 Use in form, '{format:TYPE:FORMAT,TEMPLATE}';
+                         converts TEMPLATE value to TYPE then formats the value using Python string formatting codes
+                         specified by FORMAT; TYPE is one of: 'int', 'float', or 'str'.
+For example,
+                         '{format:float:.1f,{exiftool:EXIF:FocalLength}}'
+                         will format focal length to 1 decimal place (e.g.
+                         '100.0').
 {function}               Execute a python function from an external file and
                          use return value as template substitution.
 Use in
                          format: {function:file.py::function_name} where